K. T. McFarland: Political commentator

 In 2013, McFarland wrote that Vladimir Putin deserved a Nobel Peace Prize for his actions during the Syrian Civil War.
 In 2014, following the annexation of Crimea, she tweeted, "Putin seizes countries, Obama threatens maybe to kick Russia out of the G-8 club.
 Bet Putin's sorry now!
 Winners write history, not whiners."

+In April 2026, on Fox News, McFarland took a partisan stand and defended President Trump's threat to commit war crimes, stating that "We don't do that;" thus dismissing the claims of many objective experts on what constitutes a war crimes.

 Other work

 McFarland is the author of three books, Our Time is Now: Reclaiming an America We Can Believe In, Our Time is Now: Tough Love Diplomacy, Commonsense Economy, and the Second Great American Century, and Revolution: Trump, Washington and "We the People".

 McFarland was a board member of The Jamestown Foundation from June 2008 until her appointment as Deputy National Security Advisor in 2017.
 She also served as a distinguished advisor to the Foundation for Defense of Democracies.
 McFarland is a life member of the Council on Foreign Relations.